anders-lind/Prostetichs_RL_training/docs/reinforcement-learning/05_code_structure.md

 1. **`run_train.py`** loads a JSON config → constructs an `EnvironmentHandler`.
 2. The handler creates multiple **`MyoAssistLegImitationEnv`** instances and wraps them using SB3’s `SubprocVecEnv`.
-3. A PPO policy (custom or default) is initialised and starts learning.
+3. An A2C policy (custom or default) is initialised and starts learning.
 4. Every *k* steps `LearningCallback` saves:
    - `trained_models/model_<steps>.zip`
    - `train_log.json`